DTJF/fbdoc/src/doc/A_Files.md

 \Proj gets started new for each file, it doesn't know about a function declaration from file A when working on file B. Therefor the function names have to be served from an external source.
-They get red from this file at each program start.
+They get read from this file at each program start.

 The file offers an additional way to control the context of the caller and callees graphs.
 Only functions listed in this file gets included